digidem/comapeo-mobile/docs/EndToEndTests/Passcode.md

 ### Test Objectives

-- Tests that when CoMapeo is closed, passcode is required when it is reopened
+- When CoMapeo is closed, passcode is required when it is reopened
-- Tests that when CoMapeo is left running in the background, another app is opened, and then CoMapeo reopened, passcode is required
+- When CoMapeo is left running in the background, another app is opened, and then CoMapeo reopened, passcode is required
-- Tests that when phone is turned off and back on, when reopening CoMapeo, passcode is required
+- When phone is turned off and back on, when reopening CoMapeo, passcode is required
-- Tests that number keyboard is displayed and that letters can't be entered
+- Number keyboard is displayed and letters can't be entered
-- Tests that an error is displayed if the wrong passcode is entered
+- An error is displayed if the wrong passcode is entered

 ### Special Considerations